TEL:+33 (0) 1 56 43 13 00

 Mr. Farges regularly helps companies through difficult times.
 He also helps company shareholders with prevention proceedings, as well as by acting for lenders of all types, including credit institutions and CLOs.
 In recent years he has developed a specific expertise in the restructuring of companies in LBO deals and has implemented pioneering solutions for them.
 He also works on aspects of restructuring litigation, both during and after the restructuring, and more generally on all types of commercial litigation.

-Chambers Global 2019 recommends him for Litigation, as does Chambers Europe 2018, underlining that he has “a strong presence in court” and “fights very hard and defends the case well.”
+Chambers Global 2019 recommends him for Litigation (Band 3) stating that he is a “strong litigator” particularly active in restructuring and insolvency-related disputes, especially those arising from safeguard plans or shareholder disputes.
+Chambers Europe 2018 underlined that he has “a strong presence in court” and “fights very hard and defends the case well.”
 Previous editions noted he is “widely praised by sources for his work on dispute resolution in the field of restructuring and is described as ‘a leading guy’ in that field.
 He also advises on disputes in the banking, construction and insurance sectors.”
 The directory described him as, “An expert litigator in the context of financial restructurings ; [he] is widely respected in the French market.
 Sources praise his corporate knowledge and litigation capabilities.”
 Benchmark Litigation 2019 has named him a “Dispute Resolution Star”.
-Legal 500 EMEA 2018 also ranks the “practice head” in dispute resolution – commercial litigation, and describes him as a “rainmaker”, while previous editions wrote he is an “excellent litigator,” “very commercial and client-oriented” ; “an absolute star.”
+Legal 500 EMEA 2019 also ranks the “practice head” in dispute resolution – commercial litigation.
+The directory previously described him as a “rainmaker”, an “excellent litigator,” “very commercial and client-oriented,” and “an absolute star.”
 Best Lawyers in France also recommends him in its 2019 edition for Litigation.

 Option Droit & Affaires named him number one in renegotiation of debts in 2016 and “lawyer of the year” for restructuring in 2013, while Décideurs referred to him as “Indispensable for restructuring matters.”
 Le Magazine des Affaires awarded him the 2017 Restructuring Deal of the Year Prize for Spir, the 2015 Restructuring Large Cap Deal of the Year Prize for Vivarte, the 2015 Restructuring Mid Cap Deal of the Year for meubles Rapp, the 2013 Restructuring Deal of the Year for Saur and Novasep.
 The Saur case also granted him the Restructuring Deal of the year Prize at the IFLR European Awards 2014.
 He was the winner of the prestigious “Prix Ulysse” in both 2012 for Mecachrome and 2011 for CPI.